raul23/clustering-text/README.rst

   - value: the extracted text based on the options mentioned in the key

-  Hence, you can have multiple extracted texts associated with a given ebook with each of this text extraction done based on different values of the options mentioned in the key.
+  Hence, you can have multiple extracted texts associated with a given ebook with each of the text extraction based on different values of the options mentioned in the key.

 |